djoezeke/djoezeke/README.md

 <div align="left">

   ---

+I believe in a world where opportunities are equal, dreams are boundless, and success is driven by determination, hard work, and talent, not defined by gender.
+And that technology should be accessible to everyone, regardless of their background.
+That's why I'm committed to empowering kids and underrepresented groups to pursue careers in tech.
+Growing up in Ghana, I witnessed how access to technology could transform lives and empower communities.
+This ignited my passion for breaking barriers in tech and advocating for a more inclusive, diverse tech world.

 - 🎓 I'm a Computer Science Student at Accra Technical University
 - 🔭 I’m currently working on **Game Development**